MaimonLab/SiffPy/siffpy/siffplot/README.md

 - Finish `IntegratedPlotter` functionality and document it.
 - Migrate `TracPlotter` documentation.
+- Dramatically improve the `napari` annotation backend... maybe phase out `Holoviews` polygon stuff.

 Plotting interface for `SiffPy`.
 Uses `HoloViews` and a `Bokeh` backend, and/or `napari` if it can be successfully imported.
 `napari` use is restricted for images themselves (e.g. annotating ROIs, visualizing frames) and is optional for all functionality.
-`HoloViews` and `Bokeh`, by contrast, are required imports. `napari` seems to be the more pleasant experience, though, and I'll try my best to maintain full functionality for both, at least as long as I'm the primary programmer on this project (SCT).
+`HoloViews` and `Bokeh`, by contrast, are required imports, because they behave better with all the types of data you may plot.
+`napari` seems to be the more pleasant experience, though, and I'll try my best to maintain full functionality for both, at least as long as I'm the primary programmer on this project (SCT).

 Almost none of this relies on any serious `SiffReader` functionality, and as a result many of the classes can actually be used